-Kelly was raised in a Jewish home, on the West Coast of California.
+Kelly was raised in a Jewish home, on the West Coast.
 After completing undergraduate and graduate schools, he ended up in Montana where he ran a CPA corporation, taught at a college, and was a financial adviser to the governor.
 While involved in all these secular affairs, he also maintained a Christian financial ministry and was an itinerant Christian seminar speaker.

 In the mid ’80s Kelly, his wife Kathy and their five children (now six) decided to move permanently to the Republic of the Transkei in Africa to commit their lives to reaching the unreached among the Xhosa tribe.
-Now, approximately 30 years later, the Lord has worked through their ministry to reach tens of thousands of Xhosa people.
-The Lord has started over 100 Xhosa speaking churches through the Koskys.
+Now, approximately 33 years later, the Lord has worked through their ministry to reach tens of thousands of Xhosa people.
+The Lord has started hundreds of Xhosa speaking churches through the Koskys.
 It is difficult to determine how many thousands of people are part of the mission but we do know that the Lord is currently moving mightily among the Xhosa people.
 Approximately 20 years ago the Koskys established a Xhosa Bible School which has continually grown.
 There are over 100 Xhosa leaders whom the Koskys are discipling and are in great need of structured Bible training.
-In addition the Koskys have recently established an HIV/AIDs hospital which serves approx. 78,000 Every year.
+In addition, the Koskys have established an HIV/AIDs hospital which serves approx. 78,000 each year.
 This is in addition to the Children’s Shelter and orphanages (for children whose parents are either dying or dead from AIDs).

 The mission’s primary focus is to reach the un-reached, the un-preached, the un-teached, and the un-churched villages among the Xhosa tribe.
 There are tens-of-thousands of villages that are yet to be reached.
 They haven’t even had the opportunity to say, “no” to Jesus, because no one has made their way to these villages with the Good News.
 The mission continues to be disappointed in the fact that the developed white South African churches seems to ignore the hidden-half of this Dark Continent.